-“Today, there are not as many of us working daily with animals so we need to think about reading them, being observant, and understanding what our interactions are creating and not creating,” said Pate.
+“Today, there are not as many of us working daily with animals so we need to think about reading them, being observant, and understanding what our interactions are creating and not creating,” says Curt Pate.
 “We’ve really been stockmen for forever, and I find it interesting how it’s still fresh, it’s still interesting, we’re still learning, and in our world, I think we’re missing a big portion of stockmanship.”

-Pate explained that stockmen “get pretty good at handling that team and making sure they have the right feed and everything they need.”
+He observes that stockmen “get pretty good at handling that team and making sure they have the right feed and everything they need.”

 And yet, it’s not the cow that we’re working with, but really the brain of the cow, when it comes to getting the animal to decide to do something rather than forcing it to do something.

-“The way the brain works, a lot of people will talk about fight or flight or predator-prey,” said Pate.
+“The way the brain works, a lot of people will talk about fight or flight or predator-prey,” says Pate.
 “But this cow, she doesn’t have much of a flight zone.
 She’s not going to fly, she’s going to hook you.
 When you do the wrong thing with her she gets aggravated.
 Younger cattle, if they get aggravated, they’ll run away from you, for a little while.”

 “Even though we’re all sitting in here, they’re not afraid, These animals are thinking about laying in their bed, going to the bunk, getting next to somebody they feel comfortable with,” he said.

-Calling this the “growth” or “thinking” side of the brain, Pate said that when an animal is on the thinking side of the brain, she’s recovering she’s creating milk (or in the case of dairy heifers or feedlot steers, “growing”)
+Calling this the “growth” or “thinking” side of the brain, Pate says that when an animal is on the thinking side of the brain, she’s recovering she’s creating milk (or in the case of dairy heifers or feedlot steers, “growing”)

-“Sometimes when the human steps in and puts on the wrong kind of pressure, we can switch the brain from growth to survival, which I call shrink, or cost,” he said, explaining that human intervention has a lot to do with this.
+“Sometimes when the human steps in and puts on the wrong kind of pressure, we can switch the brain from growth to survival, which I call shrink, or cost,” he says, explaining that human intervention has a lot to do with this.

-“If I want to produce more, I have to back off and get her back into the growth state,” Pate stressed.
+“If I want to produce more, I have to back off and get her back into the growth state,” Pate stresses.
 “A good stockman is always looking to see where his animals are.
 Train your eye to always be seeing contentment in these cows.
 When you see contentment you’re going to see production.”

 Pate went on to emphasize that a stockman’s primary tool is his vision.

-“The main communication we have with a cow is through vision,” he said.
+“The main communication we have with a cow is through vision,” he explains.
 “The cow wants to see you, and she’d like to see you with two eyes.
 They have depth perception, they feel comfortable, and these dairy cattle, from the day of birth, they see humans come to them with two eyes.
 We don’t get behind them very much until they’re about six months old.
 We really start to change things.”

-As he moved through the cattle and focused on one, he noted: “It’s really hard to get much done in the front of the cow, to do much from the front.
+As he moved through the cattle and focused on one, he notes: “It’s really hard to get much done in the front of the cow, to do much from the front.
 (When I’m) close to the front, I’m still in focus.